Privacy Policy — Ask Safely Assistant

 Types of email we send:

-- Transactional: OTP verification codes and password reset emails.
-You can’t opt out of these because they’re necessary for account security.
+- Transactional: OTP verification codes, password reset emails, and subscription-related notifications (trial reminders, payment confirmations, renewal reminders, cancellation confirmations).
+You can’t opt out of these because they’re necessary for account security and billing.

 - Onboarding: A short welcome sequence when you first sign up (up to 3 emails).
 You can unsubscribe from these.